Donald Norcross

 Before entering electoral politics, Norcross was involved in the leadership of the International Brotherhood of Electrical Workers Local 351 and was president of the Southern New Jersey AFL-CIO Central Labor Council.
 He was elected to the New Jersey General Assembly in 2009, but shortly after his term began in January 2010, he was appointed to fill a vacancy in the New Jersey State Senate, where he remained until his election to the House of Representatives.

-For the 117th United States Congress, Norcross is a member of the committees on Armed Services as well as Education and Labor.
+Norcross is a member of the committees on Armed Services as well as Education and Labor.
 He is a member of the Congressional Progressive Caucus and the New Democrat Coalition, and is a founding member of the Bipartisan Building Trades Caucus.

 Early life and education

-Norcross was born on December 13, 1958 in Camden, the son of George E. Norcross Jr. and the brother of George E. Norcross III and John C. Norcross.
+Norcross was born on December 13, 1958, in Camden, the son of George E. Norcross Jr. and the brother of George E. Norcross III and John C. Norcross.
 He and his three brothers were raised in Pennsauken Township.
 He graduated from Camden County College with a degree in criminal justice, and attended Rutgers University-Camden.
 He was raised in the Lutheran faith.

 Career

 In 1980, Norcross served as an apprentice in the International Brotherhood of Electrical Workers, eventually becoming assistant business manager of the IBEW Local 351.
 A former president of the Southern New Jersey Building Trades Council, he served as president of the Southern New Jersey AFL-CIO Central Labor Council for 16 years.

-Norcross and his running mate, Camden City Council President Angel Fuentes, were elected to the Assembly in 2009 after Democrat incumbents Nilsa Cruz-Perez and Joseph J. Roberts both retired.
+Norcross and his running mate, Camden City Council President Angel Fuentes, were elected to the Assembly in 2009 after Democratic incumbents Nilsa Cruz-Perez and Joseph J. Roberts both retired.
 Shortly thereafter, Norcross was appointed to the Senate seat vacated by Dana Redd, who was elected mayor of Camden.
 Norcross won the Senate special election in 2010 to finish out the term, then was reelected to the New Jersey Senate in 2011 and 2013.